Skip to main content

 Intermediate

-To design a is truly voluntary, we must move beyond the superficial and address the underlying physiological and psychological needs of the individual.
+To design a wellness program that is truly voluntary, we must move beyond the superficial and address the underlying physiological and psychological needs of the individual.
 This requires a deeper understanding of the mechanisms by which workplace stress impacts the endocrine and metabolic systems, and a commitment to creating a supportive environment that fosters genuine well-being.

 A program that is perceived as another demand on an already stressed system will inevitably fail.
 The key is to create a program that is not only voluntary in name, but also in spirit, offering a sense of autonomy, choice, and genuine support.